 |BIND_GET_INSTALL_REFERRER_SERVICE||Tells ExpressVPN where and when the app was downloaded from if you discovered it via an advertising link|

-ExpressVPN also recommends specific servers for users in China – just get in touch with customer support (available 24/7) for updated information.
+ExpressVPN recommends specific servers for its users in China.
+Contact their customer support (available 24/7) for updated server tips.

-You can access 51 specific city-level servers in the following locations:
+ExpressVPN allows you to access 51 city-level servers in the following locations:

 - Brazil (2)